 The Louvre Pyramid – Concept, Controversy, Construction

-After 800 years of construction, it was the 20th century that saw the biggest changes to the Louvre.
+Even after 800 years of construction, it was in the 20th century that the biggest changes to the Louvre occurred.
 Today, looking at the Louvre Pyramid, you would never guess that this site was once an important part of the fortifications of Paris.
 Every major ruler of France has tried to leave their mark on the Louvre — from Philippe Augustus and Francis I right up to Napoleon and François Mitterrand.

 line